What Is Transitional Living?

 At Turning Point, we strive to provide a total continuum of care for individuals

 undergoing treatment for drug and alcohol addiction.
 Our services are

 designed to promote wholeness, health, and well-being for all of our patients.

 We understand that our patients’ needs are diverse, and our services

 Our Transitional Living services address one aspect of many patients’

 journeys.
-This residences allow recovering substance abusers to regain
+These residences allow recovering substance abusers to regain

 the ability to live in society.
 Our transitional residences at Turning